atDoyle/Udacity-Full-Stack-Web-Developer/Logs-Analysis/README.md

 ### Prerequisites

-In order for the files in this repository to work, you will need a terminal, such as GitBash, a virtual machine, the News database that is provided and a version of Python 3.6.
+In order for the files in this repository to work, you will need a terminal, such as Git Bash, a virtual machine, the News database that is provided and a version of Python 3.6.

 ### Installing